Prajakta-Bhavsar/Prajakta-Bhavsar/README.md

 <img align="right" alt="GIF" src="https://raw.githubusercontent.com/lauragift21/lauragift21/master/code.gif" width="400" height="280" />

 * Former Jr. Project Analyst at Cognizant with 2+ years of experience in project management and data analytics
-* Master’s student in Information Technology and Management at UT Dallas (Graduating May 2025)
+* Master’s student in Information Technology and Management at UT Dallas (May 2025 Graduate student)
 * Interested in project management, product management, and data analysis and business analysis
 * Skilled in AI, data-driven decision-making, and digital transformation
 * Proven ability to optimize processes and drive efficiency in technical environments